Geobuddy/geobuddy.github.io/_posts/2019-11-18-dashboard.md

 toc_icon: "file-alt"
 ---
 ## How to create a dashboard?
 This article will illustrate a step-by-step process to create an interactive web dashboard.
-A web dashboard consists of three parts, web client, web server and database.
-The function of each of these components will be discussed in more detail in the [architecture section](#architecture).
+A web dashboard consists of three parts, a web client, web server and database.
+The function of each of these components are be discussed in more detail in the [architecture section](#architecture).
 This dashboard was developed using HTML5, JavaScript and CSS.
 The main frameworks and libraries used are:
 {: style="text-align: justify"}

-### Front-End
+**Front-End**
 1. [jQuery](https://api.jquery.com/)
 2. [Bootstrap](https://getbootstrap.com)
 3. [Leaflet](https://leafletjs.com)
 4. [Plotly](https://plotly.com)

-### Back-End
+**Back-End**
 1. API Endpoint
 2. GeoJSON

 ## Data
-This project requires the following dataset:
+The data used in this project comprises the crime data sourced from the city of Chicago public data, an area boundary map in GeoJSON format and the population data. {: style="text-align: justify"} The source of the dataset is the following:

 1. **[Chicago Crime](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2/data)**: API endpoint containing nearly 7 million crime records between 2001 onwards.
-Each incident recorded at block level containing 22 attributes (e.g. crime type, date and coordinates).
+Each incident recorded at block level containing 22 attributes (e.g. crime type, date and coordinates). {: style="text-align: justify"}

-2. **[Chicago Community Area Boundary](https://raw.githubusercontent.com/RandomFractals/ChicagoCrimes/master/data/chicago-community-areas.geojson)**: GeoJSON containing Chicago community area boundary map for the year of 2015.
+2. **[Chicago Community Area Boundary](https://raw.githubusercontent.com/RandomFractals/ChicagoCrimes/master/data/chicago-community-areas.geojson)**: GeoJSON containing Chicago community area boundary map for the year of 2015. {: style="text-align: justify"}

-3. **[Chicago Community Area Population](https://www.chicago.gov/content/dam/city/depts/zlup/Zoning_Main_Page/Publications/Census_2010_Community_Area_Profiles/Census_2010_and_2000_CA_Populations.pdf)**: Population size per community area based on the 2010 census.
+3. **[Chicago Community Area Population](https://www.chicago.gov/content/dam/city/depts/zlup/Zoning_Main_Page/Publications/Census_2010_Community_Area_Profiles/Census_2010_and_2000_CA_Populations.pdf)**: Population size per community area based on the 2010 census. {: style="text-align: justify"}

 ## Architecture